College Path Mentorship Program

 • Group Activities

-• Community Services (Volunteering)
+• Community Services Projects

 • Boot Camp & Intensive College Readiness Preparation